 Putting a new spin on an old concept Kashy stands to change the current mechanic industry for better.
 Our streamlined process improves the experience for our customers as our hand-selected mobile mechanics come to you, and our upfront pricing means you know the final cost before we start.

 A big part of Kashy’s ethos is better communication for our mechanics and customers, with our customers being able to spend their time expressing their concerns and needs directly to their mechanic.
 Our mechanics don't work off second-hand information which means you are never unsure whether the mechanic received the information about your car.

-Working with QUT (Queensland University of Technology), Kashy is working towards fixing issues in the auto industry by listening to our customers' needs and by looking after our customers and mechanics better than anyone else.
+Working with QUT (Queensland University of Technology), Kashy is trying to fix issues in the auto industry by listening to vehicle owners needs and by looking after our customers and mechanics better than anyone else.

 Kashy takes enquiries online and we aim to send you a full breakdown of your quote within 24 hours and usually within 2 hours on business days.
 In the meantime, request your next service through our website and we'll happily help you towards finding an honest mechanic!